Ifarra/TikTokBoost/README.md

 # TikTokBoost 🎵

 <div align="center"><img src=https://i.pinimg.com/originals/f2/2b/cf/f22bcf30acbab8d3fdffaa10c7926d19.gif></div>

 TikTokBoost is a Python-based tool that allows you to automate various TikTok growth tasks such as liking, following, sharing, and viewing.
 This project is highly inspired by the [xtekky-zefoy](https://github.com/xtekky/zefoy) repository.

+## Update 11/2024

+- **auto captcha** = user no longer need to input captcha manually like in demo video
+- **fix Comments Hearts** = after input the url user need to input comments id, this is the video example of how to get it [video by plowside](https://youtu.be/AjRFf5jw9Vw)

 ## Installation